wallabra/ut432-headers-meson/README.md

 modified should it not comply with any legal requirements of Epic Games, Inc.'s discretion.**

-Feel free to contact *rehermann6046@gmail.com* for any inquiries and notices, and in fact send any modification or takedown request to that email address, with proof that it was sent by Epic Games, Inc. or a representative thereof, prior to attempting any litigation.
+Feel free to contact *rehermann6046 AT gmail DOT com* for any inquiries and notices, and in fact send any modification or takedown request to that email address, with proof that it was sent by Epic Games, Inc. or a representative thereof, prior to attempting any litigation.
 Failure to comply with such a request may be used as valid court evidence of an actual unalwful infraction on the part of the project owners.